lapwinglabs/status-checker/README.md

 # Status Checker

-Makes a requests and based on responsed executes UNIX command
+Makes a http request and based on response executes UNIX command

 ### How to Use